First Nations tell B.C. to pause old growth logging on southwest Vancouver Island - Grand Forks Gazette

 “We are in a place of reconciliation now and relationships have evolved to include First Nations.
 It is time for us to learn from the mistakes that have been made and take back our authority over our ḥahahuułi.”

 Besides the disputed old-growth stands, the Nations are permitting other approved forestry operations to continue within their territories.
-The Huu-ay-aht had prevously deferred all logging on their own treaty lands.
+The Huu-ay-aht had previously deferred all logging on their own treaty lands.

 The Hišuk ma c̕awak Declaration says the three sacred principles are often ignored, and that First Nations are the last to benefit from what is taken out of the territory, and the last to be asked what must be put back.
 The three Nations are already engaged in extensive stewardship efforts on their territories to repair damage done in the past and to plan for future generationss.